 Calibration and validation of global satellite SSTs rely mostly on in situ SST observations from moored or drifting buoys.
 This approach can have limitations.
 First, in situ observations have sparse temporal and geographic distributions that bias estimates towards regions and conditions sampled most

 frequently.
-Despite increasing coverage (see Fig. 1), still there are relatively undersampled ocean regions.
+Despite increasing coverage (see Fig. 1), there are still relatively undersampled ocean regions.
 Second, error estimation is complicated by the nature of measurements: buoy SSTs are point measurements averaged over minutes, whereas satellite retrievals are instantaneous but averaged over a larger footprint.
 Finally, differences in observation times and depths (skin versus bulk SSTs) and inaccuracies of in situ measurements may contribute to faulty interpretations of validation results.

 To address these limitations, the triple collocation method has been proposed to estimate simultaneously the error structure and the cross-calibration of a set of at least three linearly related datasets.
 O’Carroll (2008) studied errors in SSTs from the Advanced Along-Track Scanning Radiometer (AATSR, an infrared or IR radiometer) and the Advanced Microwave Scanning Radiometer (AMSR-E, a microwave radiometer).
 Gentemann (2014) compared SSTs from buoys, the AMSR-E and the Moderate-resolution Imaging Spectroradiometer (MODIS) aboard Aqua (one of the SST sources used here).